 Advantages and disadvantages of selling for cash in Columbus

 The good: It’s fast, it’s certain, you don’t fix anything, and you pick when to close.
+Your home does not participate in any open house events.
+No strangers walking through your bedroom on Sunday afternoons.

 The not-so-good: You’ll likely get less money, there might be service fees, and you’re working with a smaller pool of buyers.